Attendance and Make-Ups

 - Students may not sit down unless instructed to do so by their teacher.

 - Be respectful of yourself and others.
-Kindness goes far.
-No foul language will be tolerated.
+Foul language or offensive comments will not be tolerated.

-- Parents are not allowed to enter ongoing classes as this creates a distraction and may frighten younger dancers.
-If you have a concern, please ask the front desk to pass a note onto the teacher, and they will meet with you while on break or after class.
+- To avoid distractions, parents are not permitted to enter ongoing classes or peek through the door.
+If you have a concern, please ask the Front Desk to provide a note for the teacher and he or she will speak with you after class.

 - NO eating in the studios.
 Please eat in the waiting area to reduce accidents.